 - I chose this pattern because it had 8 sides that matched the number of prongs on my umbrella.
-If your umbrella has more or less, you have to use a doily or pattern that has the matching number of sides.
+If your umbrella has more or less, you have to use a doily or pattern that has a matching number of sides.

 - Choose a pattern that has a minimum of 16 or higher Double Crochets around the centre ring so you can wrap comfortably around the tip of the umbrella.
 You will use a Magic Circle instead so you can pull it tight around the tip of the umbrella when you are ready to mount.

 - When you increase a crochet hook and thickness of yarn, you automatically will increase the size of the doily.
 In my case, I increased the crochet hook to Size H, 5.0 MM.
 I used Red Heart Boutique Treasure Yarn as my yarn choice.
 This automatically dramatically increased the size of the project.

 - For the record, you cannot see the pineapple in my project because I stopped earlier and improvised the edging with double crochet to make the edging solid.
 Which brings me to my point, if you chose a doily, you may not be able to complete the entire project before getting to the size you need.

 - When choosing my pattern, if you see where the metal prongs are.
 I wanted to pattern that could comfortably sit over the prongs and somewhat hide them.
 If you notice, between 8 of the sections, there is a 'shell' design in the pattern that does a terrific job of this.

 How Do You Know When You Are Done the Crochet Cover?

 - The crochet umbrella must be able to pull snug all the way around.

 - If you are too loose, the umbrella will appear sloppy, and the material will sag between the prongs.

 - This is a bit of trial and error to find that ring sizing.

 How to Mount on The New Cover